edays/imageChecker/README.md

 - How to make sure users are using the latest version?

   1. One way is leaving the task to ITs, so that new version will be pushed manually.
-Unnecessary expense.
+Unnecessary cost.
   2. Second way is limiting the lifecycle of our product.
 For example, we can issue a license which expires every 30 days.
 Users have to request a new version every 30 days.
 Problem: We are not sure how often the SW will be updated.
   3. The **best way** is adding a "Self-check" feature in our product.
 We need a server that takes requests from our SW (on start) and replies with the latest version number.
 This can be done using Spring Boot and docker.
 Our product will regularly check if its version is out-of-date.
 Keep the function of the server simple, so we don't need extra cost.

 - Improve responsiveness

   The current UI is a very simple version.
-We need to add some prompt which shows the calculating process, so that users will know when to click save.
-This is not implemented in this project
+We need to add some prompts which show the calculating process, so that users will know when to click save.
+This is not implemented in this project.

 ***